agreeya-demorepository/demo/README.md

   sent or received.The prototype utilizes the publicly exposed HHS API to retrieve information related to the Foster Care Agencies in nearby neighbourhood of the user.
 ********************************************************************************************************************************************************************
-### Technical Approach
+### CHHS Prototype Development Approach
+AgreeYa as a CMMI certified organization brings over 17 years of experience of delivering complex and large projects leveraging Agile development methodology, templates and guidelines.
+We recognize each of the projects have a set of unique strategic objectives, business needs, operational considerations and organizational challenges.
+As a result, we believe in a collaborative, well-communicated and consultative approach

-CHHS Prototype development is carried out using the Agile Scrum methodology that provides ability to develop iteratively and incrementally.
-A multidisciplinary team led by the Product Owner carries out all the activities required to be done in order to successfully deliver a working software system.
+In this case as well the CHHS Prototype development was carried out following Agile Scrum methodology that provides ability to develop iteratively and incrementally.
+A multidisciplinary team led by experienced Product Owner/Project Manager carried out all the activities in order to successfully deliver a working CHHS prototype.
 The entire requirements elicitation, design and development process involved representatives from usergroups to work in collaboration with the scrum team.

-Joint Application Development Sessions(JAD) are conducted to understand the need/requirement, deliberate functionality workflows, design screen mockups and document Business Requirement Document (BRD).Basis this BRD,The product backlog -Feature/User stories, Tasks are created with approved backlog priority in the Redmine tool.
-Daily standups, Task Boarding are done to review the progress of the work items.
+During the prototype development Joint Application Development Sessions (JAD) were conducted to understand the need/requirement, deliberated functionality workflows, design screen mockups and documented Business Requirement Document (BRD).
+Basis this BRD, the product backlog -Feature/User stories, tasks were created with approved backlog priority in the Redmine tool.
+Daily standups, Task Boarding were done to review the progress of the work.

 #####Technical Approach and General Architectural considerations

 #####Service Oriented Architecture
 The prototype is based on the Service oriented architecture (SOA) with the client-tier, business-tier and data-tier layers.
-The solution is built using AngularJS client-tier and Java backend with Jersey RESTful Web Services framework.
+The solution is built using AngularJS client-tier and Java backend with Jersey RESTful Web Services framework which is an open source, production quality, framework for developing RESTful Web Services in Java.

 #####Loose Coupling
 All services are loosely coupled and autonomous to provide maximum flexibility in development, deployment and usage.
-Each service communicates with another through a service invocation and need not to be concerned with the service's internal implementation.
-Also loose coupling will be implemented by layering the architecture in multiple tiers and segregating presentation, application and database layer.
+Each service communicates with another through a service invocation and allow ease of communication without much concerns of service's internal implementation.
+Also loose coupling are implemented by layering the architecture in multiple tiers and segregating presentation, application and database layer.

-#####Data communication Protocol -Data Exchange Format
+#####Lightweight Data Exchange Format
-Data exchange between client-tier and business-tier (services) would happen using JSON objects.
-JSON is a lightweight data interchange format and its use moves the processing of data (returned) on to the browser and hence reduces load on the server.
+Data exchange between client-tier and business-tier (services) is through JSON objects.
+We believe JSON is a lightweight data interchange format and its use moves the processing of data (returned) on to the browser and hence reduces load on the server.
 Even though usage of JSON is recommended, we can alternatively just exchange plain XML data also.

 #####Audit Trail
 At the backend layer the logging and tracing is handled at the controller level to capture the details of the entire API calls.
 The application log table will store these details.

 ##### Usability
-The user interface must have dynamic structure that does not require complete page refreshes to complete tasks.
-The System shall provide the ability to efficiently add data – minimizing to the greatest extent possible, the number of keystrokes required to enter all required information.
-AngularJs library is used for Ajax interactions at client layer and to a build highly interactive rich UI web application.
+The user interfaces have dynamic structure that do not require complete page refreshes to complete tasks The CHHS application has ability to efficiently support data – minimizing i.e. user will have to follow minimum number of keystrokes to enter all required information.
+An AngularJs library is used for Ajax interactions at client layer and to build highly interactive rich UI web application.

 #####Maintenance and Portability
 The whole application’s business logic and data can be packaged and transferred from one platform to other like local deployment to hosted solution, hosted solution to localized deployment, from one hosted solution to the other with minimum interruption.
 The application is developed using standard web technologies to provide full accessibility from desktop/laptop and tablet browsers.

 #####Security
-As soon the user logs into the application a sessionid is created that is applicable to the specific user and does not time out until the subscriber is inactive for configurable period of time.
-The handshake between client and API calls is enabled by sharing this sessionid in very subsequent API calls by that client.
+As soon the user logs into the application a user specific session-Id is created which does not get time out until the subscriber gets inactive during configured duration.
+The handshake between client & API calls is enabled by sharing this session-Id in every subsequent API calls by that client.
 This secures client access in the application.
 Additionally, the application can be accessed over the http secure using ssl certificate for secure communication.

 #####Sample Request Flow
-The client request coming from web browser, Android Tablet/Smartphone will hit the Business-tier which is composed of java backend services (REST - WS).
-The java backend services would in turn fetch the data and response back relevant data to the presentation layer.
+The client request coming from web browser, Android Tablet/Smartphone hits the Business-tier which is composed of java backend services (REST - WS).
+The java backend services would fetch the data and response back relevant data to the presentation layer.
 Data exchange between client and/or business services happens using JSON objects.

-The prototype development follows standards of Java code conventions and checkstyle guides as prescribed by AgreeYa Solutions Design team.
+The CHHS prototype development follows standards of Java code conventions and checkstyle guides as prescribed by AgreeYa Solutions Design team.
 This enforces greater consistency in the code that makes it easier to develop and maintain.
-Integrating these guidelines with IDE facilitates clean, consistent code pattern and reduces build time issues.
+Integrating these guidelines with IDE facilitates clean and consistent code pattern that reduces build time issues.

 #####Prototype Screen Workflows

+######Step 1 Registration
-1. User enters the URL , https://fostercaredemo-agreeya.com in the web browser or smartphone
+User enters the URL , https://fostercaredemo-agreeya.com in the web browser or smartphone
+######Step 2 Registration
-2. User lands on the Home page from where a new user can initiate creation of  a Family profile by clicking on the Family Registration link.
+User lands on the Home page from where a new user can initiate activity “creation of a Family profile” by clicking on the Family Registration link.
+######Step 3 Registration
-3. Family Registration is a step by step process involving fulfillment of Eligibility Criteria upon doing so user is directed sequentially to Account Details, 		Personal Information, Family Narratives & Preferences, License & Agency Details tabs.
-Upon successfully entering relevant information user can Submit the 		Profile details which are saved into the database.
-User receives acknowledgement for completing the registration process which is under review till approved.
+Family profile registration is a step by step process involves criteria’s to gauge Eligibility Criteria followed by Account Details, Personal Information, Family Narratives & Preferences, License & Agency Details tabs.
+On successfully completion of this task user can submit their Profile details which are saved into database.
+Once done, user receives an acknowledgement for completing the registration process with status message “Under review till approved”.

-	During the family registration process user can partially fill the form, save and exit from the application to return later to continue filling the form by 		login to the system and subsequently clicking on the Manage Profiles.
+To facilitate user during registration process we have allowed user to partially fill the form, save and exit from the unfinished application and return anytime to continue filling the form with valid logins.

-4. An existing user (with login credentials) can login to the application by clicking the Login link on the Home page.
+######Login - An existing user ( with login credentials)  can login and logout to the application by clicking the logion/LogOut  link on the Home page
-5. An existing user can click on the Manage profiles link to update their approved profiles details anytime at a later stage.
+######Manage Profile - An existing user can click on the Manage profiles link to update their approved profiles details anytime at later stages.
-6. An existing user can search through the Children Residential Facilities within a given zip.
+######Search & API Integration - An existing user can search through the Children Residential Facilities within a given zip code area.
 Upon entering a zip code the application communicates with the HHS API to fetch data for all the facilities (Adoption Agency, Foster Family Agency and Foster Family Sub-Agency) within the entered zipcode and displays it in a grid on the screen.
-7. An existing user can search through the Foster Care Agencies in their nearby neighborhood.
-Upon entering a radius limit of users current geo location, the 		application communicates with the HHS API to fetch data for the facilities with Facility type Foster Family Agency within the given coordinates range.
-The 		details of Foster Care Agencies are displayed in a grid on the screen.
+######Locate Agency - An existing user can search through the Foster Care Agencies in their nearby neighborhood.
+Upon entering a radius limit of users current geo location, the application communicates with the HHS API to fetch data for the facilities with selected Facility type of Foster Family Agency within the given coordinates range.
+The details of same are displayed in a grid on the screen.
-8. An existing user can view a Private mailbox.
+######Private MailBox- An existing user can view a Private mailbox.
-9. A logged in User can log out by clicking the logout link

 The Prototype testing involved execution of automated Unit test cases using JUnits.
 Additionally, automation system test case suite is build to test the entire application.
 During sprint reviews the usergroup are involved to gather feedback around usability and accepted refinements are added as new backlog work items.
 User feedbacks are ultimate to successful release of the application.
 Automated unit test cases and system test cases are integrated with the build and deployment process executed using the Jenkins Continuous integration tool.
 Successful builds(.war files) are deployed automatically to a target server.
 An automated smoke test case is executed to confirm the successful working of the application.